superfletch42/Second_Website-Slay_the_spire/readme_template.md

 ### If you continued working on this site, what would you add or change?

 **Content additions:**
+I'd add in Slay the sprie two characters.

+I'd also go into more detail for each character and their respective cards / builds

 **Technical improvements:**
+I think being able to fitler cards by rarity, energy cost and maybe my own build types would be amazing.

 **Design enhancements:**
+I tested it early on, and tried a gradient background for the boxes of the character colours and wasn't a major fan.
+One thing I would like is a simple button to press to hide all the boxes and toolbar to just view the background.

 ---